Arnold Johan Messenius: Early life

 Arnold had a restless adolescence.
 In 1621, at the age of 14, the Swedish authorities locked him up in Uppsala in a boarding school run by Lutherans.
 He was forced to flee in 1623 after being accused of what seems to be the accidental killing of a classmate during a dispute.
-After an adventurous escape through Norway and Denmark, he arrived in Gdańsk, Poland where he was welcomed by his mother's family.
+After an adventurous escape through Norway and Denmark, he arrived in Danzig, Royal Prussia, Poland, where he was welcomed by his mother's family.

 In October 1623 he was accepted at the prestigious Jesuit Collegium Hosianum in Braunsberg (Poland), where his father also had studied, but, undisciplined, he left shortly afterwards.
 After wandering in Prussia, Poland, Silesia, Bohemia and Austria, he returned to Sweden in July 1624 in the wake of Krzysztof Radziwiłł, a noble Lithuanian Protestant and opponent of Gustav II Adolf of Sweden.